 The degree program provides a foundation in Ecology and Organismal Biology.
 It requires independent study in Ecology and Evolutionary Biology (EBIO 6910, 6920) or Environmental Biology (EBIO 7150, 7160), or an internship with an approved off-campus agency (EBIO 7660, 7670).
 These components distinguish this terminal degree program from the thesis-based master's degree in EEB.
 The opportunity to undertake independent study or to accrue on-the-job training with a governmental or private agency through an internship lends a unique character to this program and may give graduates an employment advantage.

 Candidates should apply for admission during the junior year, but students in their senior year also may apply.
 By the end of the junior year (or at the time of application), candidates should have completed all LAS proficiency and distribution requirements for the B.S. degree and all core requirements for the major.
 Candidates are required to have a minimum 3.0 cumulative GPA and EEB GPA.
 To advance to the fifth (graduate) year, candidates must complete all requirements for the B.S. degree in EEB by the end of their senior year, while maintaining the minimum 3.0 cumulative and EEB GPAs.
-Teaching assistantships are not available to students pursuing the master's degree in Environmental Biology as they are only awarded to doctoral students.
+Teaching assistantships are not available to students pursuing this master's degree program.

 Students enrolled in the Ecology and Evolutionary Biology 4+1 degree program pay reduced tuition, which is 35% of full-time graduate tuition.
 Fees are not discounted and presently include an Academic Support Services Fee, Student Health Service Fee, Reily Recreation Center Fee and Student Activity Fee.
 The amounts for tuition and fees are subject to change.
 For the current tuition and fee structure, click here.